isomerpages/moe-sota/_admission/DSA Secondary (Non MOE)/Eligibility Criteria.md

 				<li>Entrance Tests for English and Mathematics set at the local MOE Primary 6 level</li>
 				<li>A tests fee of $30.00 is applicable for the entrance tests</li>
 			</ul>
+			<p>Applicants are not required to take MOE’s SPERS test for admission to SOTA.<br><br>
+International students applying for admission to SOTA do not need to sit for the Admissions Exercise for International Students (AEIS)-Secondary test due to their specialized curriculum.
+However, applicants who are also applying to other mainstream schools in Singapore would need to take and pass the AEIS test before they can be considered for admission to secondary schools.
+Please refer to <a href="https://www.moe.gov.sg/international-students/aeis">https://www.moe.gov.sg/international-students/aeis</a>.</p>
     </div>
 	</li>
 	<li>